 Mud was used to make some of the earliest artworks.
 Its variety of pigments means it is a wonderful base for homemade paints.

 Mud that contains enough clay to hold it together makes an amazing sculptural medium.

 Mud has been used to make clay pottery for thousands of years.
 Some of the pottery discovered by architects dates back to 27,000 BC.

-If you would like some fun ideas for using mud for artworks, come back for this week’s Wacky Wednesday project – HOW TO MAKE MAGNIFICENT MUDDY MASTERPIECES.
+If you would like some fun ideas for using mud for artworks, read, HOW TO MAKE MAGNIFICENT MUDDY MASTERPIECES.

 In the meantime, here’s mud in your eye and have a gleeful week, Tamuria.

 When I was very ill, one of the suggestions from a variety of Anthroposophic doctors was to engage in clay sculpture, because this works on the metabolic system and gets you into your body.
 This aligns with what you are sharing in this post, Tami.

 The interesting thing is that when I was young, I hated getting dirty!
 If I went outside to play and got dirt on myself or my clothes, I would come running inside and plead with my mother to change me.
 She said that she often changed me 4 or 5 times a day!
 Maybe that is a contributor to my early childhood health issues.
 I just didn’t like getting down in the dirt!